-- 1. The ability to apply critical thinking and problem-solving skills to industry issues in beef cattle feedlot management. - 2.
-The application of scientific principles to beef cattle feedlot management. - 3.
-The ability to learn and develop technical skills that will increase their competency in the beef cattle feedlot industry.
+1. The ability to apply critical thinking and problem-solving skills to industry issues in beef production and management.

+2. Application of scientific principles to beef cattle production and management.

+3. The ability to learn and develop technical skills that will increase their competency in the beef cattle production and management industry.